stormpath/stormpath.github.io/source/php/index.markdown

         </div>
         <div class="col-xs-12 col-sm-6">
           <div class="language-header lang2"></div>
-          <pre><code><a href="http://docs.stormpath.com/php/laravel/latest/quickstart.html">Follow the quickstart</a></code></pre>
+          <pre><code>composer require stormpath/laravel</code></pre>
           <p class="body-copy">For web applications or REST APIs that use the Laravel framework, this package does it all.
-Stormpth-Laravel can add a complete user authentication and management system to your application in 15 minutes.</p>
+Stormpath-Laravel can add a complete user authentication and management system to your application in 15 minutes.</p>
             <div class="row">
               <div class="col-sm-12">
                 <ul class="fa-ul">